-Palm Springs Aerial Tramway to begin extended summer hours Memorial Day weekend - KESQ
+Palm Springs Aerial Tramway to begin extended summer hours Memorial Day Weekend - KESQ

-The operators of the Palm Springs Aerial Tramway announced today the tram will begin extended summer hours during Memorial Day weekend.
+The Palm Springs Aerial Tramway will begin its extended summer hours Friday, it was announced today.

 Sunday, May 28, and Monday, May 29, will feature the extended hours for Memorial Day.
 The first tram on May 29 will go up at 8 a.m., one hour earlier than usual.